estuary/flow/readme.md

 Today this includes:

-* Fetching connector details, such as open-graph metadata and endpoint / resource JSON-schemas.
+* Fetching connector details, such as endpoint / resource JSON-schemas.
 * Running connector discovery operations to produce proposed catalog specifications.
 * Publishing catalog drafts by testing and then activating them into the data-plane.